daicho-takuma/sample-gke2vpn-tf/README.md

 terraform destroy
 ```

-**Warning**: This will delete all resources created by Terraform, including VPCs, instances, and load balancers.
+**Warning**: This will delete all resources created by Terraform, including:
+- AWS VPC, subnets, EC2 instances, VPN gateways, and related resources
+- GCP VPCs, GKE clusters, load balancers, VPN gateways, and related resources

+**Note**:
+- Ensure you have backups of any important data before destroying resources
+- The cleanup process may take 10-15 minutes
+- Some resources (like VPN connections) may take time to fully terminate

+## Cost Considerations

+This project creates resources that incur costs in both AWS and GCP:

+**AWS Costs:**
+- EC2 instance (t2.small): ~$0.02-0.03/hour
+- VPN Gateway: ~$0.05/hour
+- Data transfer: varies by usage
+- NAT Gateway (if used): ~$0.045/hour + data transfer

+**GCP Costs:**
+- GKE cluster: ~$0.10/hour (e2-medium nodes)
+- VPN Gateway: ~$0.05/hour
+- Load Balancer: ~$0.025/hour
+- Data transfer: varies by usage

+**Estimated Monthly Cost**: Approximately $50-100/month if left running continuously.

+**Recommendation**: Destroy resources when not in use to avoid unnecessary costs.

 ## Security Considerations

 - All sensitive values should be in `terraform.tfvars` (already in `.gitignore`)
 - VPN connections use encrypted tunnels
 - PSC provides private connectivity without exposing services to the internet
-- EC2 instance is in a private subnet
+- Amazon EC2 instance is in a private subnet (no public IP)
+- SSH keys for EC2 instances are automatically generated by Terraform
+  - Private keys are stored in `misc/` directory (ignored by Git)
+  - Public keys are stored in `misc/` directory and uploaded to AWS
 - Review and adjust security groups and firewall rules as needed
+- Ensure proper IAM permissions are configured for both AWS and GCP

 ## License